Skip to main content

 Naturally, I had to investigate.

-Their first Bay Area store bloomed quietly at Antioch’s Somersville Towne Center—though back then, it was still clinging to the name County East Mall.
+Their first Bay Area metro store bloomed quietly at Antioch’s Somersville Towne Center—though back then, it was still clinging to the name County East Mall.
 Freshly remodeled with enough mirrored ceilings to make Narcissus himself swoon, the mall looked ready for a new era.
 As for the new anchor?
 Well… meh.
 It was fine.
 It had clothes, cosmetics, cookware—but this was 1989, and department stores were already starting to either evolve or unravel.
 Gottschalks didn’t quite scream “future.”
 It barely whispered “present.”

 Still, I was told by more than one shopper-in-the-know: the better the area, the better the store.